 The Department for Continuing Education offers part-time, flexible courses and programmes for adult learners.
 It offers more than 1,000 courses each year, including weekly classes, online courses, day, weekend and summer schools, undergraduate and postgraduate qualifications, and continuing professional development courses.

-The different roles of the colleges and the University have evolved over time.
+The role of the colleges and halls and the University in student life

-- Provide accommodation, meals, common rooms, libraries, sports and social facilities, and pastoral care for their students.
+- Colleges provide accommodation, catering, social spaces, pastoral care and other facilities for their students.

-- Admits and supervises graduate students, and examines theses.
+- The University supervises graduate students and examines graduate theses.

-- Sets and marks examinations, and awards degrees.
+- The University sets and marks examinations, and awards degrees to students.